hellosign/hellosign-embedded/README.md

 **Welcome!**

-HelloSign Embedded is a JavaScript library which allows you to embed HelloSign signature requests and templates from within a web application.
+HelloSign Embedded allows you to embed HelloSign signature requests and templates from within your web application.

 For more information, review our [API documentation](https://www.hellosign.com/api/documentation).